The other day I came across a Craigslist ad…

 So, after all that trouble, here are the new chickens…

 And here’s our new man.
 Not that we needed another rooster.
-But he was just so pretty!!
-I have no idea what kind he is.
+But he was just so pretty!

 A city girl learning to homestead on an acre of land in the country.
 Wife and homeschooling mother of four.
 Enjoying life, and everything that has to do with self sufficient living.